amenzwa/clrs/README.md

 This project provides implementations of, and commentaries on, some of the interesting algorithms described in the well known textbook [*Introduction to Algorithms*](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) by Professors Cormen, Leiserson, Rivest, and Stein (CLRS 4ed 2022; formerly CLR 1ed 1990).
 The Python implementations and the associated commentaries are presented as [Jupyter](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) notebook interactive documents.

-The main purpose here is to show how to convert the English descriptions of algorithms given in CLRS into *code* and how to use the theorems, lemmas, and other mathematical properties proven therein to implement *test* cases for the code.
+The main purpose here is to show how to convert the English descriptions of algorithms given in CLRS into *code* and how to use the theorems, lemmas, corollaries, and other mathematical properties proven therein to implement *test* cases for the code.
 That is, the aim is not to provide a comprehensive implementations of CLRS algorithms, but to focus on the process of closely reading a mathematical textbook like this, following its arguments and proofs, converting algorithm text into code, and testing the implementations against proven mathematical properties.

 Jupyter is chosen for its excellent [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment that produces documents containing both mathematical text and runnable code.
 Python is chosen because it is one of the most comprehensible programming languages.
 It is fairly succinct, has a reasonably small syntactic constructs, and possesses relatively few quirks.
 But more importantly, it is an imperative language.
 Most textbooks, including CLRS, present decidedly imperative algorithms.